 But does Sarah wear these clothes when she’s hard at work in her London studio?

 Photo by Brian Doben, as part of his At Work Project

-Sarah is currently blogging as BookTrust Writer-Illustrator in Residence, and you can read her articles here.
+Sarah was recently blogging as BookTrust Writer-Illustrator in Residence, and you can read her articles here.